Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 A parameter: angles

-**Ajoint:min:max[:home]**
+**Ajoint:min:max:home**

 Defining minimun and maximum angles of the joint.
-They are also the homing angles when low or high homing switch is triggered.

-The option home sets an explicit homing angle which can even be outside min and max.
+Home is the angle which is set when the endstop is triggered.
+The home angle can be outside min and max.

 Example:
 * A1:-180.0:180.0:0.0 means the axis 1 can rotate between -180 and +180 degrees and when while homing the endstop is triggered, the motor position is set to 0.0 degrees (or mm, if it's a prismatic axis)
-* A1:-180.0:180.0 means the motor position of axis 1 is set to -180 if the endstop is triggered and was defined as low endstop, and to 180 if the endstop is trigggered and was defined as high endstop

 # M669 B parameter: axisTypes, special
 **B"axisTypes=[R]|[P]|[p]*"**